 And finally, Instagram’s Threads app presents marketers with a unique opportunity to tap into user-generated content, fostering more authentic engagement, building stronger communities, and gaining valuable consumer insights.

-Embed Instagram widget on your website automatically!
+Embed Instagram feed on your website without lifting a finger!

-Generate and display Instagram content from your feed, mentions, or hashtags directly to your website.
+Generate and embed Instagram widget with your feed, mentions, or hashtags directly to your website.

-FAQ about Threads
+FAQs about Threads

 Threads is similar to a messaging app but for public conversations.
 Users can use the same accounts as on Instagram and actually use the Threads app as a spin-off from their Instagram usage to start and engage more in text-based conversations.